utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

+## Registration files and attaching scripts
+Contrary to GDScript and C# you cannot attach scripts (aka source files) directly to nodes.
+Godot Kotlin JVM uses a different approach: registration files.
+These files have the extension `gdj` and are generated during compilation.
+These are the files you attach to nodes.

+Have a look at the [classes](classes.md) documentation for more information.

+!!!
+Reason
+    Contrary to GDScript, Kotlin is a compiled language.
+Hence if you use a library which defines scripts you can not attach those to nodes anymore as the source files don't exist.
+You only have a jar of the library.
+While in GDScript you still have the sources when using an addon.
+With our registration files our compiler plugin is able to extract those from the libraries you use and provide them to you, so you can also attach script from libraries you use.

 ## Class and member registration
 Contrary to what you might be used to from GDScript or C#, this binding requires you to explicitly define which classes and which members of those classes should be exposed to Godot.